breuerfelix/breuerfelix.github.io/_posts/18-04-18-Setup-NextCloud-FrontEnd-Nginx-SSL-Backend-Apache2.md

 Save and close the file.

 Browse to __https://cloud.example.com/__ and finish the guided setup.
-You have to enter the admin account details you want to use and the SQL user, password and database name we created in the tutorial.
+You have to enter the admin account details you want to use and the SQL user, password, and database name we created in the tutorial.
-After submitting these infos NextCloud is ready to use.
+After submitting this information, NextCloud is ready to use.